Validate case data

 Introduction

-This episode focuses tagging and validate outbreak data using the linelist package.
-Let’s start by loading the package rio to read data and the package linelist to create a linelist.
-We’ll use the pipe %>% to connect some of their functions, including others from the package dplyr, so let’s also call to the tidyverse package:
+This episode focuses on tagging and validating outbreak data using the linelist package.
+Let’s start by loading the package rio to read data and the linelist package to create a linelist object.
+We’ll use the pipe operator (%>%) to connect some of their functions, including others from the package dplyr.
+For this reason, we will also load the {tidyverse} package.

 R